bertopadron/test4Students/README.md

 # HLST608
 Here you can open the Jupyter notebooks that we will using in the course.
-If you want to run them, download the ipynb file into your computer and open it with Jypiter (you can download the package Anaconda).
+If you want to run them, download the ipynb file in your computer and open it with Jypiter (you can download the package Anaconda).

 ## Some guides for Python
 Python is nowadays extremely popular and you can might many resources in internet including youtube.
 I made a very short introduction in the form of a Jupyter notebook ("Some basic operation with Python.ipynb").